anujababy1/food-order-app/README.md

 ## Food order app

-This project serves as a refresher for fundamental React concepts.
-This project includes features for adding food items to the cart and removing them from the cart.
-It utilizes fundamental React concepts in its implementation.
+This project is designed as a refresher for fundamental React concepts.
+It includes functionality to add food items to a cart and remove them from it.
+Throughout the project, essential React concepts are utilized for implementation.

 ## Instructions to follow